April 29, 2011

 1913 Chuckman Collection postcard

-The Promotional Horse-less Carriage Race
+The Horse-less Carriage Race

 Henry Ford arrived in Chicago in 1895 and managed to change the building landscape of Chicago with his first Chicago Ford dealership on South Michigan Avenue.

 According to a 2012 Chicago Tribune article by Jerome O’Connell, Mr. Ford picked a perfect spot to sell his 'horseless carriages'.
 He picked a location near the mansions and residences of wealthy and influential business folks of Chicago on Prairie Avenue a short distance away from Michigan Avenue.
-Other dealerships were built during the 1920’s on South Michigan Avenue.
-This strip of roadway would be later called Chicago’s Motor Row Historical District.
+Other dealerships were built during the 1920’s along South Michigan Avenue.

 map from a 1938 Chicago Tribune article